BartMassey/portaudio-rs-demos/README.md

 * `bsine.rs`: Emit a monophonic sine wave on audio output using the PulseAudio blocking interface.

+* `bwhite2.rs`: Emit stereo white noise from a wavetable on audio output using the PulseAudio blocking interface.

 ## Note To Contributors

 These demos share a lot of code: they are fairly